country4livin/Week-20-Credit-Risk-Classification/Credit_risk/Starter_Code/report-template.md

 Using bulleted lists, describe the accuracy scores and the precision and recall scores of all machine learning models.

-* Machine Learning Model: Linear Regression
+* Machine Learning Model: Logistic Regression
     - Accuracy: .99
     - Precision:
         - Healthy: 1.00